kubernetes-csi/docs/book/src/snapshot-restore-feature.md

 Note that this could happen if the `PersistentVolumeClaim` spec and the `VolumeSnapshot` spec are in the same YAML file.
 In this case, when the `VolumeSnapshot` object is created, the `PersistentVolumeClaim` object is created but volume creation is not complete and therefore the `PersistentVolumeClaim` is not yet bound.
 You must wait until the `PersistentVolumeClaim` is bound and then create the snapshot.

-Note: This behavior is planned to be changed as we are going to fix the timeout issue reported [here](https://github.com/kubernetes-csi/external-snapshotter/issues/134).

 ## Snapshot Alpha
 ### Snapshot APIs